nicnosis/iu-courses/fa20/j363/web-syllabus.md

 Participation is an important element of this class.
 It is not enough to read about web design and its constituent languages; one must actively practice and hone their skills to be successful.

 Many of our classes will focus on the completion of certain exercises, tutorials, and discussions.
 Most class days will feature a small participation exercise.
-They are to be finished during class and are generally graded on completion.
+Some participation exercises are to be completed during class, __and some are completed BEFORE class__.

-Students __must be physically present__ to claim a participation assignment.
-Coming to class late, leaving early, or attempting to submit participation while not present are all grounds for losing points.
+You must be present (either physically or on Zoom) to do the in-class exercises.

 ### Professionalism (5 pts.)
 Students are expected to behave like adults.
 Unprofessional behavior will be met with a grade deduction in this category.